Lead a Faculty-Led Program

 DIS can provide support to faculty-led programs from DIS partner institutions.

-DIS offers to act as your local support organization should you choose to run part of or a whole summer program (normally three or four weeks) in Copenhagen.
+DIS offers to act as your local support organization should you choose to run part of, or a whole, summer program in Copenhagen.
+The following qualifies as a faculty-led course here at DIS:

 - Course taught and designed by faculty from your university for your students